Function (mathematics): Placeholder notation

 the symbol x does not represent any value; it is simply a placeholder, meaning that, if x is replaced by any value on the left of the arrow, it should be replaced by the same value on the right of the arrow.
-Therefore, x may be replaced by any symbol, often an interpunct "⋅".
-This may be useful for distinguishing the function f(⋅) from its value f(x) at x.
+Therefore, in the expression to the right of the arrow, x may be replaced by a placeholder symbol, often an interpunct "⋅" or a dash "–", and this new expression containing the placeholder symbol may be used as a shorthand for the function itself.
+As in the case of the arrow notation, this is useful in cases where the function is not given an explicit name like f or sin, etc.